centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 #### Use a Regular expression

-It's also possible to modify the output by using a regular expression with **Output Transform** option.
-You just have to define the regexp and it will be executed at trap reception.
+It is also possible to modify the output by using a regular expression with the **Output Transform** option.
+Simply define the regexp and it will be executed at trap reception.

 For example: